mailund/minilexer/README.md

 -----------------------------------------------------------------------------

-Current the package provides just one function and one R6 class:
+Current the package provides one function, and one R6 class:

 * `minilexer::lex(text, patterns)` for splitting the text into tokens.
     * This function uses the user-defined regular expressions (`patterns`) to split